Alexhb61/Matrix_Algorithms/linear_programming/hyper_ball_method_Fetch.md

     return (no,_,_ )
   if r > D* epsilon :
     return (yes,_, D* epsilon )
-  return (maybe, d, epsilon)
+  return (maybe, direction, epsilon)
 ```
 ## Analysis
+The normalization of the rows and epsilon makes certain that d is unit length.
+C being one follows from the fact that projecting the vector (x-x_opt) onto a direction
+always shrinks the length of the vector.
 The runtime for this orcale is O(nm) work and O(log(m) + log(n)) depth, because its dominated by the matrix operations.
+### Warning D uncertrainty.
+D is funkier, but to the best of my understanding I have described the appropriate hoffman constant.
-# Complex C-D-distance Orcale
+# Complex 1-D-distance Orcale
 This orcale is slightly more complicated because it generates a constraint to update.
-For this algorithm, C is the reciprical of the 2-norm of A and D is the hoffman constant(A,b) which uses the 2-norm both times.
 ## Orcale
 ```
 Orcale(A,b,x,r):
-  C = 1/2-matrix-norm(A)
+  C = 1
-  D = Hoffman_Constant_2-norm(A)
+  D = Hoffman_Constant_2-norm(A)*2-norm(A)
   //in practice the constant can be set to infinity or doubled in size each time. error = elementwise_max(0,Ax-b) unnormalized_direction = A^t*error